- Cellulite Slideshow Pictures

 Quick GuideCellulite Facts and Treatment Options

-What are the supposed "treatments" for cellulite?
+What are the supposed treatments for cellulite?

 Many people dislike the appearance of cellulite and prefer to have skin as smooth as they possibly can.
 Therefore, much has been written about cellulite, and many treatments have been promoted, ranging from dietary changes to cellulite creams and mechanical treatments.
 Some of these therapies include

-- Methylxanthines: Methylxanthines are a group of chemicals that include aminophylline, caffeine, and theophyilline.
+- Methylxanthines: Methylxanthines are a group of chemicals that include aminophylline, caffeine, and theophylline.
 These chemicals are present in many cellulite creams and are promoted as treatments for cellulite because of their known ability to break down fat stores.
 However, skin creams cannot deliver the required concentration of these chemicals for the length of time required for significant fat breakdown.
 While studies have shown a small reduction in thigh measurements with some of these preparations, they do not promote significant loss of cellulite.

 - Dietary supplements: Several of these products have been marketed and contain a variety of ingredients such as ginkgo biloba, sweet clover, grape-seed bioflavinoids, bladder wrack extract, oil of evening primrose, fish oil, and soy lecithin.
 These preparations claim to have positive effects on the body such as boosting metabolism, improving circulation, protecting against cell damage, and breaking down fats.
 Such claims are difficult to evaluate as is the case with similar assertions made on behalf of many supplements and alternative therapies.
 Concepts such as "metabolism," "circulation," or "cell damage" cannot be easily measured on an objective basis to determine whether or not any improvement has been achieved.
 Additionally, because these products are sold as dietary supplements and not as drugs, they are not subject to the jurisdiction of the U.S. Food and Drug Administration (FDA).
 They are therefore exempt from meeting the scientific standards for both safety and effectiveness that are applied to drugs.
 Furthermore, there are no valid clinical studies to support the use of these dietary supplements for the treatment of cellulite.
 Studies that have been conducted have not demonstrated any value of these supplements.
 Some dietary supplements that are promoted for the treatment of cellulite may also pose health risks or may interact with certain prescription drugs.
 For example, the formulation known as Cellasene contains iodine, which many doctors warn may be harmful for those with thyroid and other conditions.